Terms and Conditions

 General Requirements for All Baby & Kids Products:

-- All products must comply with relevant Australian mandatory safety standards
+- All products must comply with applicable mandatory safety standards in the seller's and buyer's jurisdiction

 - Sellers must provide complete and accurate product descriptions including age, condition, brand, model